moheebk123/Real-Time-Collaborative-Text-Editor/README.md

    git clone https://github.com/moheebk123/Real-Time-Collaborative-Text-Editor.git
    ```
 2. Open the cloned repository in your preferred code editor.
-3. Install the necessary dependencies in both - client and server, by running the following command:
+3. Install the necessary dependencies in both - client and server, by running the following command in the terminal:

    ```bash
    cd client